R3Conclave/conclave-core-sdk/docs/docs/index.md

 1. The output of the enclave gradle build has been tidied up, hiding the information that would only normally be present on verbose builds.
 If you want to see the verbose output in your build then just add `--info` to your gradle build command line.
-1. Security improvements and bug fixes: improved DCAP certificate validation, add additional bounds checks on some internal methods, fixes to allow validation of enclave-to-enclave attestations inside an enclave.
+1. Security improvements and bug fixes: improved DCAP certificate validation, added additional bounds checks on some internal methods, fixes to allow validation of enclave-to-enclave attestations inside an enclave.

 ### 1.0